Welcome to WesTex Run-n-Gun

 The course will be approximately 5 miles.
-This distance includes over 400 feet in elevation gain thru steep rocky terrain.
+This distance includes over 300 feet in elevation gain thru steep rocky terrain.
 There will be 8 stations.

 #2 Three stages.
 Rifle only.
-There are trees the shooter can use for a rest for each stage.
-The overall distance traveled will be approximately 70 yards.
-Stage one is two 12" square targets at 150 yards.
-Stage 2 is four targets at 50 yards, one target at 75 yards and one target at 100 yards.
-These targets are 10" discs.
-Stage 3 is two 13" x 22" silhouette targets at 200 and 220 yards.
-Ten hits total.
+There are trees the shooter can use for a rest for the first two stages and a VTAC board to be used as a rest for the final stage.
+The overall distance traveled will be approximately 100 yards.
+Stage one is two 12" square targets at 190 yards.
+Stage 2 is two targets at 200 and 240 yards.
+The final stage is five discs at 75 yards and two 12"x12" targets at 170 and 200 yards.
+Eleven rifle hits total.

 #4 Four stages.
 Rifle only.
-These are high angle targets at an average of 125 yards.
+These are high angle targets at an average of 120 yards.
 The first stage is a single 18" disc.
 Each of the remaining three stages consist of two targets requiring one hit each.
-Total distance traveled is approximately 100 yards.
+Total distance traveled is approximately 110 yards.
 7 hits required.

-#6 One stage.
-Rifle.
-On command “Go”, shooter advances a short distance to the rock outcropping and addresses two targets @200 yards, two @325 yards, and two @400 yards.
+#6 Two stages.
+Rifle only.
+On command “Go”, shooter advances a short distance to the rock outcropping and addresses two targets @200 yards, two @325 yards.
+Shooter will move to a prone position for remaining two @400 yards.
 Most shooters fire from kneeling while using the rock formation for a rest.
-Target sizes are approximately 12" square @ 200 yd 13" x 22" silhouette @ 325 yd and 23" x 19" dog type (head & shoulders) @ 400 yds.
+The location for the prone position is within 5 yards of the original position.
+Bipods are allowed for the prone stage.
+Target sizes are approximately 12" square @ 200 yd.
+13" x 22" silhouette @ 325 yd and 23" x 19" dog type (head & shoulders) @ 400 yds.
 6 rifle hits.

 Minimum rifle caliber 5.45 x 39, pistol 9mm.